What is PDA (Pathological Demand Avoidance/Persistent Drive for Autonomy)?

 • Often hypersensitive to other’s voices, facial expressions, etc. (may absorb others emotions)

-• Can be over familiar with adults and peers
+• Can be overly familiar with others

 • May take on the persona of other people, i.e., teachers